-Native to Turkey, Cyprus.
+Native to Turkey and Cyprus.
 Sprawling plant with grayish green leaves about 1 1/4 in. long; reaches 2 ft. tall in bloom.
 It spreads by rhizomes and arching stems that root at the joints to form a dense clump 2–3 ft. wide.
 Branching, airy clusters of 1/2-in., tubular pink or purple flowers and small purplish bracts appear from late spring to fall.
-Useful as bank or ground cover.
+Useful as a bank cover or groundcover.

 Native to the Mediterranean and Turkey.
-To 1–2 ft. tall and wide.
+Grows to 1–2 ft. tall and wide.
 Oval gray-green leaves to 3/4 in. long.
 Inconspicuous white flowers emerge from clusters of knotlike heads at top of plant.
 Keep blossoms cut off and plant trimmed to encourage fresh growth.
-Fresh or dried leaves are used for seasoning meats, scrambled eggs, salads, vinegars, casseroles, tomato dishes.
+Fresh or dried leaves are used for seasoning meats, scrambled eggs, salads, vinegars, casseroles, and tomato dishes.

 In cold-winter areas, this is often grown as a summer annual, and in pots on sunny windowsills indoors.Origanum rotundifolium

-Native to Turkey, Armenia, Georgia.
-Dense, suckering plant grows 8 in. high, 1 ft. wide, bearing numerous wiry stems set with pairs of virtually stemless, blue-green, 1-in. leaves that have a rounded heart shape.
-Blooms throughout summer, bearing spikes of small pale pink blossoms and green, 2–3-in.-long bracts like those of hop (Humulus) at stem ends (bracts almost obscure the flowers).
+Native to Turkey, Armenia, and Georgia.
+Dense, suckering plant grows to 8 in. high and 1 ft. wide, bearing numerous wiry stems set with pairs of virtually stemless, blue-green, 1-in. leaves that have a rounded heart shape.
+Blooms throughout summer, bearing spikes of small pale pink blossoms and green, 2–3-in.-long bracts like those of hop (Humulus) at the stem ends (bracts almost obscure the flowers).

 Native to most of Europe and temperate Asia.
-Upright growth to 2 1/2 ft. tall, 2 to 3 ft. wide.
+Upright growth to 2 1/2 ft. tall and 2–3 ft. wide.
 Oval dark green leaves to 1 1/2 in. long and 3/4 in. wide; white or purplish pink blossoms from midsummer to early fall.

 Fresh or dried leaves are used in many dishes, especially Spanish and Italian ones.
 Most wild forms have scentless leaves; be sure to choose a selected form with a good aroma and a flavor that you like.